 - Which pathogen communities (notably Borrelia s.l.) exist in different tick species feeding on the same bird hosts?

 - Are bird ticks competent vectors for Borrelia genospecies?

 - Is there consistent and heritable among-individual variation in tick traits (life-history, size, hypostome morphology) and how does this relate to parasite success?
 (PhD Gerardo Fracasso)

 In a second stage the research has been broadened to the ecology and zoönotic risk of the generalist tick Ixodes ricinus, fitting more closely to one of the main overall research themes of the research group (ecology of infectious diseases).
 This is made possible by a close collaboration with the group of Kris Verheyen (University of Gent) and again Hein Sprong at RIVM, as well as interactions with stakeholders in public health and forest management.
 The PhD of Sanne Ruyts (Univ Gent, 2017, co-supervised by Matthysen) explored the link between forest management, host communities and pathogen communities in ticks.
 Mats Van Gestel (PhD 2018-) studies fine-scale distribution of questing ticks in forested areas and link this to the distribution of hosts for larvae, with the ultimate aim of improving tick-related management of recreational sites.
-We also collected pilot data on distribution of tick hosts, ticks and pathogens along an urbanization gradient in and around the city of Antwerp.
-In 2020 a citizen science project will be developed on distribution of ticks and hosts in private gardens (PhD project Käthe Robert 2020-).
+In 2020 we developed a citizen science project "Teek a Break" focusing on the presence of ticks (and their infection status) in private gardens (PhD project Käthe Robert 2020-).
 The latter project is funded by the Interreg North Sea project NorthTick.